quezlatch/enterprise-add/README.md

 ## Remote containers

-* lambdas need to be build in docker because of macos thing
+* remote containers work well because lambdas need to be build in docker because of macos thing
-* calling docker from makefile task has probs when linking logic create
-* oo :) let's see if it works with vs code remote containers
-* then i can simplify the lambda build (no docker ness.)
-* docker needs to be root or cargo fails (CARGO_HOME has a weird setting)
 * tweaked Dockerfile as well to add in bits
 * need a good way to add in aws credentials. going to mount .aws for the moment